4turkuaz/spring-boot-async-threads-with-scheduling/README.md

 # spring-boot-threads-with-scheduling

-This is a basic project which only aims to examplify thread usage with scheduling.
+This is a basic project which only aims to examplify async thread usage with scheduling.

 After generating some number of files, including integers by each line, using a shell script; the numbers are getting summed up to a new file.
 Each thread is responsible for only one file.
-The whole process will be repeated with delay of 60 seconds a.k.a. scheduled for a minute.
+The whole process will be repeated at one minute intervals.
+(Scheduled)

 ## Usage
 First clone the repository and set the current directory as the projects: